 When is the best time to visit New River Gorge?

 Spring and fall are the seasons for sending if only the weather would comply.
 The state is known colloquially as “Wet Virginia,” so even a week-long NRG trip in the shoulder seasons has the possibility of getting hosed.

 Annual rainfall is about 50 inches, which is approaching temperate rainforest levels.
 Summer temps can reach into the 90s, turning the humid air into thick molasses.
 But rain means lush surroundings precipitating verdant greenery… and bugs, so be prepared.

 The aptly named Summersville Lake offers a respite from the heat, as it can be breezy, shady, and of course, comes with plenty of swimming.
 In times of rain, the Rico Suave Buttress and White Wall at the Kaymoor sector generally stay pretty dry.
 Climbing can be had in the winter at The Cirque at Endless Wall, a southern-facing sector that acts like a convection oven.
 Of course, bouldering is also an option!

 How do you camp at New River Gorge?

-There are plenty of options, but here’s just a few:
+There are plenty of options for your NRG climbing outing, but here’s just a few:

 The American Alpine Club campground has become the climber epicenter.
 It resides on a 40-acre parcel and is within walking distance of popular crags, including Junkyard.
 Camping options include a private site, complete with a 10’x10′ wooden tent platform, and a communal area.
 They are usually open from the second week of March to about the first of December.